 One of the methods novices can use to try and understand a complex economic theory, such as that espoused by Dr. Sowell and others, is to understand what it is not.
 What is the opposite of lessened regulations, and lower business specific taxes?
 Some call it Keynesianism economics.
 Keynesian economists often call for government intervention in times of crisis (i.e. recession or depression).
 Keynesians often call for “work ready jobs”, and what others call “shovel ready jobs”.
 Opponents characterize these jobs as one group of employees digging a hole, while another group covers that hole.
 The short-term purpose of such jobs is to get us over the short-term, temporary, bump of a failing economy.
 The problem that results from these temporary, short-term resolutions is that when government establishes a role in the economy, for emergency purposes, it rarely rolls those temporary measures back when the emergency has been resolved, as most politicians will not concede that an emergency, which voters elect them to fix, is ever resolved.

 This ends up establishing a greater, and more accepted involvement of the government in the economy.
 Big Corporations hire accountants and lawyers to help them learn how to survive in this environment, and then the accountants and lawyers teach the Big Corporations how to thrive in this environment, until a mutually beneficial relationship is established.
-The Big Corporations tend to grow in size, in conjunction with the size of government, in an incestuous relationship that creates a climate some call crony capitalism.
+The mutually beneficial relationship is realized when Big Corporations grow in size, in conjunction with the size of government, until an incestuous relationship develops to create a climate some call crony capitalism.
 Some may find this hard to believe, but Warren Buffett, his blue chip companies, and all of those listed in the Dow actually favor more regulations, higher corporate tax rates, higher capital gains rates, and a larger role of federal government in their respective industry.

 When the Food and Drug Administration (FDA) recently passed regulations on E-Cigarettes, or Vapor cigarettes, for example, they did so in a manner that should have shocked those that loathe corporate America and favor regulating Big Corporate America in a way that they believe, somehow, benefits everyone else.
 The FDA regulations actually ended up favoring the Big Three Corporations in the smoking industry, or those that have the means, and the set aside money, to comply with all of the FDA regulations and the resultant applications.
 The Little Guys that attempted to establish brand names in the industry, and carve out their own niche, will eventually be unable to afford these expenses and still turn a profit on the product, so the Big Three will be the only ones left that can afford to sell and distribute E-Cigarettes and Vapor cigarettes.
 Why would these Big Three corporations do this, if they are already in the E-Cigarettes segment of the market, but not dominating it yet, or if they are not already in the market, but they have plans to be?
 They were utilizing Big Government regulation and taxation to crush the little guys in their industry.
 The very definition of what some politicos call crony capitalism.